 For emergency financial support, you can also reach out to the military relief organizations:

-Individual service members and military families coping with financial emergencies can also reach out to military charities and non-profits, including Veterans United Foundation, the philanthropic arm of Veterans United Home Loans.
-The company’s employees have donated more than $6.2 million in the last two years alone.
+Individual service members and military families coping with financial emergencies can also reach out to military charities and non-profits, including Veterans United Foundation, the philanthropic arm of Veterans United Home Loans fully funded and operated by its employees.
+The Veterans United Foundation helps enhance the lives of servicemembers, veterans, their families and communities across the country.

 This guide is by no means exhaustive.
 It’s more of a place to start.
 Service members and military families all come to this point with unique fiscal circumstances, not to mention hopes and dreams.